rajeevvpatil/cmpe281-spartans/Documentation/Weekly Individual Progress/Saiteja Desu/Week4.md

-Checked the resources shared by our team and working on features which needed for our modules
+Checked the resources shared by our team and working on features which needed for our modules.
+Divided individual module as part of the team discussion.
+And, Working on my module which is User session logs.